junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Oh."
 Dean stills, remembering that's true for him.

 Bobby looks exactly the same as before, as he should.
 So is this room, or the state, or the world.
+Except for them.

-Except for them, Bobby takes them in -- Dean has long, cowboy's beard and wrinkles from dry and sand, Sam changes the least, only with longer and messier hair, and Cas, almost totally a new different being, with his over human-like ranch and cowboy clothing.
+Bobby takes them in -- Dean has long, cowboy's beard and wrinkles from dry wind and sand; Sam changes the least, only with longer and messier hair; and Cas, almost totally a new different being, with his over human-like ranch and cowboy clothing, and the deep look on his face.
 Bobby squints at them, "You have to tell me everything."

 So they do.